Security Platforms & Architecture

 Primary Areas of Ownership

-• Security Interlock: SPA is the DRI for coordinating cross-divisional Customer 0 efforts of new features, internal dogfooding of existing features, and product co-creation, ensuring the platform’s security capabilities meet real-world security use cases.
+- Security Interlock: SPA is the DRI for coordinating cross-divisional Customer 0 efforts of new features and internal dogfooding of existing features that align to risk reduction, ensuring the platform’s security capabilities meet real-world security use cases.

-• Security Standards: We develop and communicate security standards to proactively enable teams to make sound security decisions and establish clear expectations for secure software delivery.
+- Security Visions and Standards: We develop and communicate security visions and standards to proactively enable teams to make sound security decisions and establish clear expectations for secure software delivery.

 Interface Points